Skip to content

 10. Reports through standardised reporting systems?

-The company's annual report 2021 is prepared in accordance with the GRI Standards: Core option.
-The company has also submitted CDP questionnaires for forest, climate change, and water security in 2021.
+The company has submitted CDP questionnaires for forests, climate change, and water security in 2022.

 • P